Ground Beef and Broccoli Recipe – Easy 30 Minute Dinner!

 Heat a heavy skillet over high heat with olive oil.

-Once the skillet is hot, reduce the heat to medium-high heat; add the ground beef and cook it, breaking it into small pieces until it is almost cooked through.
+STEP 1: Heat Oil in a skillet over high heat.
+Once the skillet is hot, reduce the heat to medium-high heat; add the ground beef.
+Cook it , breaking it into small pieces until it is almost cooked through.
 Remove the meat from the pan and set it aside.

-Reduce the heat to medium heat and add the chopped broccoli and garlic; cook while tossing it with a wooden spoon until the broccoli turns bright green and the garlic softens.
+STEP 2: Reduce the heat to medium heat and add the chopped broccoli and garlic; cook while tossing it with a wooden spoon until the broccoli turns bright green and the garlic soft.

 Variations